Txythread/smiscasm/README.md

 * The first line is the instruction's name as it's called in the code.
 * The second line is the format (such as (Register, Immediate Value) or (Register, Register) or () (None)).
 A x means a register, an i means an immediate value. * * Multiple functions with the same name but different formats can co-exist.
 * The third line is the address (only 8 bits).
 Please make sure it's unique.
+* Then (, after a recommended empty line, ) add the @STAGE command to get from stage 0 (which should be empty usually) to stage 1.
 * The following lines are just micro instructions.
 All the ones defined in `src/instruction/instruction.rs/OUTPUT_MAP_STRING` can be used for this and new ones can be added there.
 Seperate stages (for different clockcycles are defined with the @STAGE command.
 New versions of the same stage are defined with @VERSION. @ZF (zero flag) or @PM (privileged mode) can be used to make that version only apply when those flags are set.

 ## Generating Instruction Tables